JoseRoca/AfxNova/docs/String Management /String Procedures.md

 #### Return value

 If the function succeeds, the return value is TRUE.
 If the function fails, the return value is FALSE.
-To get extended error information, call GetLastError.
+To get extended error information, call **GetLastError**.

 ---